 Class portal: Please see the URL at the top of this syllabus.
-The portal serves as a medium for online lectures and exams and for posting of handouts, possible extensions to the lecture material, class announcements and materials, etc. Additionally, it can serve as a small online community for the class, complete with user profiles, class chat, blogs, etc. Please note: this portal is built, hosted, and maintained by R. Savickas
+The portal serves as a medium for online lectures and exams and for posting of handouts, possible extensions to the lecture material, class announcements and materials, etc. Additionally, it can serve as a small online community for the class, complete with user profiles, class chat, blogs, etc. Please note: this portal is built, hosted, and maintained by R. Savickas and is not associated with the Prometheus or Blackboard.

 GWU Policy 1.
-Students should notify faculty during the first week of the semester of their intention to be absent from class on their day(s) of religious observance.
-2. Faculty should extend to these students the courtesy of absence without penalty on such occasions, including permission to make up examinations.
+Students should notify faculty during the first week of the semester of their intention on Religious to be absent from class on their day(s) of religious observance.
+2. Faculty should extend Holidays: to these students the courtesy of absence without penalty on such occasions, including permission to make up examinations.
 3. Faculty who intend to observe a religious holiday should arrange at the beginning of the semester to reschedule missed classes or to make other provisions for their course-related activities.